dmnfarrell/epitopepredict/doc/source/description.rst

     sudo snap refresh epitopepredict

-*Note: Some prediction methods are not yet available with the snap, such as netMHCIIpan because of restrictions in how those programs are redistributed.
+*Note: netMHC prediction methods are not yet available with the snap because of restrictions in how those programs are redistributed.
 This should be fixed later.*

 **Python dependencies**